2.03. The Weak Hyper-Operators

 I think we can see a pattern here.
 In general, when b > 1, avvvb < a^^(3b-3).
 But that is a VERY weak upper-bound.
 To see why, let's examine the sequence of outputs of f(x) = a^^(3b-3) when a = 3, and compare that to 3vvvb.

 So the second sequence clearly grows MUCH faster than the first.
 Even though we've confirmed that weak pentation lags way behind regular pentation, these bounds are not good for approximating numbers created with weak pentation.
-Can we do a better upper-bound?
-Yes we can.
-We'll try bounding for each value, and see if we can find a pattern.
+But we can do a little better.
+We'll try upper-bounding specific cases of avvvb and see if we can find a pattern.
 First we have:

 That was pretty easy.
 Next we have: